 It’s hard to describe, now, what these coffee houses were like.
 Different groups of people – thespians, merchants, Whigs, poets and Tories – would meet in different coffee houses to exchange conversation and ideas.
 There were no offices in those days, so people quite often worked from the coffee house table.
 Lloyd’s insurance grew out of Lloyd’s coffee shop; Samuel Johnson’s Lives of the Poets was commissioned in a coffee shop.
 The price of admission was a 1p, and the real commodity being sold was conversation.
 The coffee houses were sometimes called the ‘penny universities’ because if you paid a penny, you were set up there all day long.
 If someone was in town and wanted to find Dryden, one of England’s greatest poets, they’d be sent to Will’s Coffee House, where he held court.
 As Macaulay later put it, the Coffee House was the Londoner’s home ‘and those who wished to find a gentleman commonly asked not whether he lived in Fleet St or Chancery Lane but whether he frequented the Grecian or the Rainbow’.

 You can get a sense of the coffee house scene from the letters and memoirs of the time.
 William Defoe once wrote that ‘After the play. the best company generally go to Tom’s and Will’s coffee houses, near adjoining, where there is playing at picquet and the best of conversation till midnight.’
 But crucially, you didn’t have to join in the conversation.
 You could just listen – or spectate.
+(For all his eloquence, Addison was an awful public speaker – a deficiency for which he was much mocked in his brief career as an MP.)
 This was the idea for The Spectator: someone who drops by the best coffee houses in London, who listens and then shares the ideas with a readership.
 The first-ever edition of The Spectator, pictured above, spelled this out.
 It was written in the name of Mr Spectator who declared…

 ‘There is no place of general resort where I do not often make an appearance.
 I am seen thrusting my head into a round of politicians at Will’s.
 Sometimes I smoke a pipe a Child’s and overhead the conversation of every table in the room.
 I appear on Sunday Nights in St James’s Coffee House, and sometimes join the little committee of politics in the Inner Room.
 My face is likewise very well- known at the Grecian and the Cocoa-Tree.’

-Then, as now, there were publications that were hugely partisan: Jonathan Swift’s Tory Examiner, for example.
-Addison had responded to it with a (better-written) Whig Examiner but then thought: why feed the trolls?
-His Spectator explicitly sought to rise above this and make space for all arguments.
+Addison’s Spectator explicitly sought to rise above this and make space for all arguments.
 It’s ridiculous to claim that a publication devoted to opinion and ideas can be neutral: the 1711 Spectator had a Whiggish bent (especially when Addison was away and Steele was editing).
-But Addison realised the road of partisanship was short one, and alienated a chunk of your potential readership.
+Today, our centre of gravity is right of centre.
+But Addison realised the road of partisanship was short one, and not just alienated a chunk of your potential readership but insulted the intelligence of people who like ideas.
 His Spectator was a rebuke not to Toryism but partisanship.

 Its pages introduced (fictional) characters of opposing views in civil, humourous conversation with each other.
 Sir Roger De Coverely, a landed Tory whose old world was rapidly ageing.
 Andrew Freeport, an upstart trader and Whig.
 There was Will Honeycomb, an affable man-about-town, an more such characters who attracted a soap-opera following.
 The Spectator set out to introduce the notion of manners, then, a revolutionary concept.
 A kind of framework for civil discussion, much needed in a country where the embers of the civil war were still glowing.
 And the prospect of a Jacobite rebellion looming,